acceleratedscience/open-ad-toolkit/docs/output/markdown/base-concepts.md

 ## Workspaces

-A workspace represents a directory where all of your files, settings and runs are stored.
-All operations run within a workspace and each workspace comes with its own command history.
-This allows you to work on unrelated projects without them contaminating eachother.
+Your workspace represents an isolated environment where your molecules, molecule sets and other files related to your research are stored.

-A default workspace is created on startup, and you can create as many additional workspaces needed.
-They can live in the designated workspaces directory, or anywhere else on your file system if that's preferred.
+You can have as many workspaces as needed, allowing you to work on multiple isolated projects.
+Each workspace has its own command history and corresponds with a directory stored in ~/openad/workspaces.
+OpenAD comes loaded with a default workspace called 'default'.

 To see how to work with workspaces: